michaeltlombardi/pentola/content/01-core-mechanics/time.md

 weight: 40
 ---

-While playing it's sometimes useful to break time down mechanically - during fights or tense moments, for example.
+While playing it's sometimes useful to break time down mechanically—during fights or tense moments, for example.
-Largely though, play passes at whatever speed makes sense for the adventure and action - minutes may pass, or hours, or weeks.
+Largely though, play passes at whatever speed makes sense for the adventure and action—minutes may pass, or hours, or weeks.

 When you need to mechanize time for an action scene, it breaks down like this: